History of New York City: Dutch settlement

 On May 27, 1647, Peter Stuyvesant was inaugurated as director general upon his arrival and ruled as a member of the Dutch Reformed Church.
 The colony was granted self-government in 1652, and New Amsterdam was incorporated as a city on February 2, 1653.
 The first mayors (burgemeesters) of New Amsterdam, Arent van Hattem and Martin Cregier, were appointed in that year.
 By the early 1660s, the population consisted of approximately 1500 Europeans, only about half of whom were Dutch, and 375 Africans, 300 of whom were slaves.
 (Note: Although it has been claimed that African slaves comprised 40% of the small population of the city at that time, this has not been substantiated.)

 A few of the original Dutch place names have been retained, most notably Flushing (after the Dutch town of Vlissingen), Harlem (after Haarlem), and Brooklyn (after Breukelen).
 Few buildings, however, remain from the 17th century.
 The oldest recorded house still in existence in New York, the Pieter Claesen Wyckoff House in Brooklyn, dates from 1652.

+Peter Minuit is most commonly known for the story of his purchase of Manhattan.
+The story says that Manhattan, a part of the larger Lenape territory called Lenapehoking, was traded for goods given by Minuit to the Indigenous people living there at the time, the Lenape.
+This story has been accepted for years as a legitimate purchase allowing the Dutch to create colonial settlements on the island.
+It has recently been recognized that the Indigenous people would not have understood the idea of land purchase and land ownership in the same way that the colonial settlers would have.
+Typically, Lenape people viewed land not as something that could be traditionally purchased or permanently owned by any one person or group, rather with the concept of land ownership shifting with use and season.
+The Lenape living in this area assisted the settlers in hunting and creating early settlements before and after this "purchase", this assisted the colony's initial development and continued ability to grow and survive.